lucaong/similaria/README.md

 ## A Convenient Engine for "Not-Too-Big Data"

 Similaria is a self-contained, centralized engine.
-As such, there is an upper limit - although very high - on how much traffic it can handle.
+As such, there is an upper limit - although very high - on how much load it can handle.
 On the other hand is very easy to setup, and it can be trained online, with no need for batch background processing.
 You just start it and it's ready to learn from new data and give recommendations.

 ## Usage